bobf34/caffe_examples/README.md

 ![alt text](https://github.com/bobf34/caffe_examples/blob/master/screenshots/caffeConv1Filters.png "conv1 filters")

 When enabled, this program can also show images with correct and/or incorrect classifications as shown here.
+The correct and incorrect classes are show at the top, and the top 5 classes are displayed as in bargraph form at the bottom.

 ![alt text](https://github.com/bobf34/caffe_examples/blob/master/screenshots/caffeWrongClass.png "Image with wrong classification")